 Governments must provide dedicated resources for climate action.
 Doing so will not only support its measurement but also improve the response of programmes to climate change.

 Reliable data play a critical role in the global climate response.
 At the upcoming COP26 meeting in Glasgow, countries will decide how to collectively evaluate their climate action.
-These decisions will go a long way in ensuring consistent data collection and reporting, leading to a snapshot of global progress that can unite countries in their effort toward addressing climate change.This article is republished from The Conversation under a Creative Commons license.
-Read the original article.
+These decisions will go a long way in ensuring consistent data collection and reporting, leading to a snapshot of global progress that can unite countries in their effort toward addressing climate change.